 - M.A.
 Political Science, University of Kentucky, 2013

 - M.A.
 Economics, Vienna University of Business and Economics

 Background and Facts

-Ralph Schoellhammer, MA is currently a faculty member and student advisor at the International Relations & Business and Management Department at Webster Vienna Private University.
+Ralph Schoellhammer, MA is currently a faculty member in the International Relations & Business and Management Department at Webster Vienna Private University.
 He is also an affiliated researcher with the Danube University Krems.
 Additionally, Ralph works as a consultant for the Austrian Federal Chancellery’s Division III: Civil Service and Administrative Innovation that deals with the reforming and modernizing the Austrian public service.
 Before joining Webster Vienna he worked as a financial markets analyst for the Austrian Central Bank and in the private banking sector.
 Ralph writes occasionally for Austrian and international newspapers like Die Presse, der Standard, Wiener Zeitung, The Atlantic Sentinel, or Eutopia.

 Ralph Schoellhammer's research interests are at the intersection of economics and political science, with a special emphasis on human behavior.
 One of his central research questions is to describe a concept of human nature that can serve as a heuristic device in several social sciences and bridges the gap that exists for example between Evolutionary biology, psychology, psychiatry, anthropology, sociology, history, and economics that largely live in “inglorious isolation” from one another (in the words of Cosmides et al. in their The Adapted Mind: Evolutionary Psychology and the Generation of Culture).
 This idea of conceptual or vertical integration attempts to make the disciplines within the behavioral and social sciences should make themselves reciprocally consistent, and brought in line with the findings we have from the natural sciences.